 The Adolescent Health Initiative is proud to host their annual Connection Session for leaders in the field of adolescent health.
 Connection Sessions are day-long conferences that focus on one specific topic in adolescent health.
 These professional development opportunities aim to connect health professionals to community resources and others in the field.
-AHI is thrilled to bring you the 3rd annual connection session this October.
-We hope to see you there!

 The 2017 Connection session focused on addressing and preventing substance use in adolescents.
 This event featured an informative keynote address by Dr. John Hopper of the University of Michigan and Wayne State University, interactive round table discussions, and an insightful youth panel.